Here you can find answers to some of the most commonly asked questions we receive.

 Is my money safe?

 Yes.
-We want you to feel totally comfortable when dealing with us, which is why we only hold client funds in designated client bank accounts held by our principle bank Lloyds Group Plc.
+We want you to feel totally comfortable when dealing with us, which is why we only hold relevant client monies in client accounts held by our principle bank Lloyds Group Plc.
 This is completely separate from our business accounts, and the same type of account a solicitor or accountant would use.

 Is Pure FX regulated?